Mrwnlflt/rp_EPICS/README.md

 ```
 Substitutes the variables inside the template file, expanding to produce process variables for each row as defined by the pattern above.
 RP1 can be changed to edit the base pv name.

-Some additional process variables were included to simplify the client/server interface for controlling the digital output pins.
+Some additional process variables were included to simplify the client/server interface for controlling the digital output pins:
 ```
 record (ao, "attenuator") {
    field (DESC, "Attentuation level process variable")